Connect

 Living in Calgary vs. Edmonton: How to Choose the Best Alberta City For You

 Edmonton and Calgary, the province's two largest cities, are the most common target destinations for people considering visiting or moving to Alberta.
-Edmonton is the capital of Alberta, while Calgary is the most populated and largest city.
+Edmonton is the capital of Alberta, while Calgary is the largest city by both population and land area.
 The cities may share a province, but they're still strikingly different places to live.
 Both cities' economies, weather conditions, attractions, and real estate markets have unique characteristics that suit various lifestyles.

 If you are unsure which area best suits your future, this guide is here to help.
 We will examine what makes each city unique and the benefits of residing there.
 We'll also discuss the differences between real estate in the two cities to help you determine whether Calgary or Edmonton is right for you.